AP Explains: How Brazil's Bolsonaro used Trump tactics

-SAO PAULO (AP) - Observers have long flirted with the idea that far-right Brazilian congressman Jair Bolsonaro, the front-runner in Sunday's presidential runoff, was a "tropical" Trump.
-Bolsonaro has presented himself as someone who tells it like it is while promising to dismantle a dysfunctional political system and seeking to capture the imagination of many citizens afraid of losing their place in an increasingly diverse and inclusive society.
+SAO PAULO (AP) - Observers have long flirted with the idea that far-right Brazilian congressman Jair Bolsonaro, the front-runner in Sunday's presidential runoff, was a "tropical Trump."
+Bolsonaro has presented himself as someone who tells it like it is while promising to dismantle a dysfunctional political system, and who seeks to capture the imagination of many citizens afraid of losing their place in an increasingly diverse and inclusive society.

-While Trump and Bolsonaro have many differences - before running, Trump was a billionaire businessman while Bolsonaro was long-time congressman with few legislative victories - many tactics used in their campaigns were remarkably similar.
+While U.S. President Donald Trump and Bolsonaro have many differences - before running, Trump was a billionaire businessman while Bolsonaro was long-time congressman with few legislative victories - many tactics used in their campaigns were remarkably similar.

 'STRAIGHT TALK'